 Yet the most talked about development has to be the luxury PGA golf resort on the edge of Tersefanou village.
 For those who cant afford Larnaca property within the resort itself, the growing number of developments in nearby villages will cater well for the expected high demand.
 Parador Properties is offering just such a complex.
 Residence Oasis Apartments has mountain and sea views with communal pools and green areas.
 The apartments feature spacious living rooms, large bedrooms, en suite shower rooms and large balconies, all with private parking and storage.

 Cyprus's second largest city, Limassol offers a cosmopolitan business, entertainment, dining and shopping experience that lasts all year round.
 Add to this the seemingly endless stretches of beach and the presence of a ferry port and large marina, and it's easy to see the bustling appeal.
 Blending the best of both worlds, the myriad traditional villages stretching inland are soaring in popularity, as buyers seek an authentic home within easy reach of city life.
 A re-sale, stone built, two bedroom Limassol property in the traditional village of Asgata village has mountain views.

 Property in Paphos

-For discerning buyers seeking optimum investment, Paphos property is the one to buy Plans for a new marina in the suburb of Coral Bay are expected to be announced imminently, with two luxurious, self-contained resorts capping the town's elite property offering.
+For discerning buyers seeking optimum investment, Paphos property is the one to buy.
+There is a new marina in the suburb of Coral Bay in the pipeline, and two luxurious, self-contained resorts capping the town's elite property offering.

 Property in Latchi and Polis